 In December 2010, the NOP issued draft guidance clarifying the use restrictions of chlorine materials in organic production and handling (the background of which is provided again within this recommendation).
-On review and consideration of this draft guidance, informed by public comment and review of a new TR provided by the NOP (supplied for Crops Committee sunset review), and with respect to the change in NOSB Policy and Procedures Manual, the Crops Committee wishes to recommend a change to the annotation to chlorine materials as noted below.
-This change of language is intended only to clarify the use allowances for chlorine compounds and bring them into alignment with NOP's intended guidance and provide a regulatory basis for ACA's to ensure compliance with historic and appropriate uses of the materials in organic farming operations.
+On review and consideration of this draft guidance, informed by public comment and review of a new TR provided by the NOP (supplied for Crops Committee sunset review), and with respect to the change in NOSB Policy and Procedures Manual, the Handling Committee wishes to recommend a change to the annotation to chlorine materials as noted below.

-Additionally, the Crops Committee would like to note that other chlorine compounds, such as hypochlorous acid, may be appropriate materials to add to the annotation upon appropriate review, recommendation and Board vote.
+Additionally, the Handling Committee would like to note that other chlorine compounds, such as hypochlorous acid, may be appropriate materials to add to the annotation upon appropriate review, recommendation and Board vote.

-Committee Recommendation(s)
+Committee Recommendation

-The Crops Committee recommends relisting chlorine compounds with a change to the annotation of the following substance in this use category as published in the final rule:
+The Handling Committee recommends the annotation of the following substance as follows: